Deciphering Core, Valence and Double-Core-Polarization Contributions to Parity Violating Amplitudes in $^{133}$Cs using Different Methods: Theory Methodology

 It can be further noted that in the CPDF method the perturbed core DHF orbital ($| a^{PV} \rangle $) is orthogonal to the unperturbed core orbital ($| a \rangle$) and the same is also true in the RPA. i.e. $\langle a | a^{PV} \rangle=0$ and $\langle a | a^{\pm} \rangle=0$.
 However, $\langle a| a^{PV \pm } \rangle \ne 0$ in the CPDF-RPA method.
 This necessitates to use the orthogonalized core orbitals ($| a^{o \pm} \rangle$) by imposing the condition

-In Fig. \ref{CPHF-RPA}, we show the Goldstone diagrams contributing to the determination of the $|a^{PV \pm } \rangle$ and also the extra diagrams that are subtracted to obtain $| a^{o \pm} \rangle$.
-It can be understood below that it is not required to obtain the modified orbitals for the virtual orbitals in the CPDF-RPA method to estimate the $E1_{PV}$ amplitude, so we do not show Goldstone diagrams contributing to the amplitudes of valence operator here.
+In Fig. \ref{CPHF-RPA}, we show the Goldstone diagrams contributing to the determination of $|a^{PV \pm } \rangle$ and also the diagrams that are subtracted to obtain $| a^{o \pm} \rangle$.
+It can be realized below that it is not required to obtain the modified orbitals for the virtual orbitals in the CPDF-RPA method to estimate the $E1_{\text{PV}}$ amplitude.

-Using the following expressions in the formula given by Eq. (\ref{cprpa1}), we can write
+Following the general formula given by Eq. (\ref{cprpa1}), we can write

 Similarly, using the formula given by Eq. (\ref{cprpa2}) we can get